robotical/docs.robotical.io/python/martypy.md

 None of the movement commands are *blocking*, meaning that if you tell the robot to walk for two seconds, your program will keep running while that's happening rather than wait for the walk action to finish.
-This can have both useful and undesireable side effects, so just bear this in mind.
-Secondly, Marty *queues* actions, so if you send a walk, kick and then another walk they will all happen one-agter the other, *not* at the same time or overwriting each-other.
+This can have both useful and undesirable side effects, so just bear this in mind.
+Secondly, Marty *queues* actions, so if you send a walk, kick and then another walk they will all happen one-after the other, *not* at the same time or overwriting each-other.
 {:.feature}